 Studies suggest that beard hair grows about a quarter of an inch every 14 days on average.

-However, many men experience longer facial hair growth in a shorter amount of time.
+However, many men experience longer facial hair growth in a shorter amount of time depending on your growth stage.

 Your beard actually grows faster than your regular scalp hair.
 In fact, facial hair starts to grow even when you’re a child, and as you hit puberty, your facial hair is triggered to grow faster.